excitonlabs/website/content/homepage/about.md

 buttonLink: 'about'
 ---

-Exciton Labs was founded in 2015 with the goal of helping individuals and small companies solve real-world problems.
+Exciton Labs was founded in 2015 with the goal of rapidly delivering value to projects, large or small, for organisations ranging from individuals to multi-national corporations.